 Students facing academic challenges within one or more courses should reach out to the individual instructor for assistance with content clarification.
 Academic Advisors are available to assist students with individual challenges that may be impacting academic success; students are encouraged to proactively schedule appointments with their academic advisor.
 The UCSOP Rho Chi Honor Society offers a free peer-tutoring program in select subject areas.
-A copy of the tutoring schedule is disseminated electronically.
+A copy of the tutoring schedule is disseminated electronically by the Rho Chi faculty advisor.

 PHAR 597: Professionalism and Academic Success is a 3-credit hour elective course offered during both the fall and spring 15-week semesters.
 Any student may elect to take this course as one of their 3 elective course requirements.
-Students who fail a course are required to complete PHAR 597 in the semester immediately following course failure and in which the course is next offered.
+Students who fail a P1-P3 course are required to complete PHAR 597 in the semester immediately following course failure and in which the course is next offered (unless the student is progressing to the P4 year following failure and successful remediation of a P3 spring semester course).